clickcode-dev/fiberdi/README.md

-# fiber-di
+# Fiber Dependency Injection

-Library to implement dependency injection in Fiber
+FiberDI uses Dependency Injection in conjunction with the practices used at ClickCode.dev